Posted on March 15, 2018

-- recognized by Innovation, Science and Economic Development Canada (ISED) to test telecommunications terminal equipment and radio apparatus to the Department’s specifications and standards; and
+- recognized by Innovation, Science and Economic Development Canada (ISED) to test to Canadian requirements for telecommunications terminal equipment, radio apparatus and broadcasting to ISED's specifications and standards

-Interested parties are requested to provide their comments within 90 days of the date of publication of this notice, using the online General Inquiry form at http://www.ic.gc.ca/res_general.
-Comments and suggestions for improving this procedure may be submitted online, using the Standard Change Request form at http://www.ic.gc.ca/res_change.
+Interested parties are requested to provide their comments within 90 days of the date of publication of this notice, using the online General Inquiry form.
+Comments and suggestions for improving this procedure may be submitted online using the Standard Change Request form.

-Copies of this document are available electronically on the Spectrum Management and Telecommunications Web site at http://www.ic.gc.ca/spectrum.
+Copies of this document are available electronically on the Spectrum Management and Telecommunications website.

 Issued under the authority